krzyzanowskim/OpenSSL/README.md

 #### Build

-You don't have to use pre-built binaries I provide.
+You don't have to use the pre-built binaries I provide.
 You can build it locally on your trusted machine.

 ```
 $ git clone https://github.com/krzyzanowskim/OpenSSL.git